 Planned Giving – Juliette Gordon Low Society

-In March 1912, Juliette Gordon Low gathered just a few girls to
+In March 1912, Juliette Gordon Low gathered just a few girls to begin

-property to Girl Scouts in her will.
+Girl Scouts in her will.

 Juliette's bequest was the beginning of planned giving to Girl